Connectedness of fibers beyond semitoric systems I: the non-degenerate case: Purely elliptic type

 \section{Purely elliptic type}

 Our goal in this section is to prove that tall critical points of $g$ modulo $\Phi$ that have purely elliptic type satisfy the hypotheses of Proposition \ref{connected} (see Proposition \ref{gcrit} below).
 An important ingredient is the local classification of such points (see Lemma \ref{need}).

-We begin by giving an important example and describing the symplectic form on (complexity one) local models.
+We begin by giving an important example.

 \begin{Example} Fix $\ell \in \{0,1,\dots,n\}.$ Let $\omega_0 \in \Omega^2( T^* (S^1)^{n-\ell} \times \C^\ell)$ be the sum of the pullbacks of the canonical symplectic form on $T^*(S^1)^{n-\ell}$ and the standard symplectic form on $\C^{\ell}$.
 Let $\Phi_0 \colon T^*(S^1)^{n - \ell} \times \C^\ell \simeq (S^1)^{n-\ell} \times \left(\R^{n-\ell}\right)^* \times \C^{\ell} \to (\R^n)^*$ be the moment map for the standard $(S^1)^n = (S^1)^{n-\ell} \times (S^1)^\ell$-action on $T^*(S^1)^{n - \ell} \times \C^\ell$ given by $\Phi_0(s,a,w)= (a,\frac{1}{2}|w|^2)$, where here $\frac{1}{2}|w|^2 := \frac{1}{2}(|w_1|^2,\ldots, |w_{\ell}|^2)$.
 Then $(T^* (S^1)^{n - \ell} \times \C^\ell, \omega_0, \R^n , \Phi_0)$ is an integrable system; moreover, $p = (s,a,w)$ is singular exactly if $\prod_i w_i = 0$, in which case $p$ has purely elliptic type. \end{Example}